Passkeys and WebAuthn: The End of Passwords

 Passkeys WebAuthn authentication represents the most significant advancement in user authentication since the introduction of two-factor authentication.
 Built on the FIDO2 standard, passkeys replace passwords with cryptographic key pairs stored on user devices.
 Therefore, phishing attacks become impossible because there’s no shared secret to steal, and users enjoy a frictionless login experience using biometrics or device PINs.

 Major platforms including Apple, Google, and Microsoft now support passkeys natively, enabling cross-device synchronization through iCloud Keychain, Google Password Manager, and Windows Hello.
 Moreover, passkeys work across browsers and operating systems through the WebAuthn API, making them a universal authentication solution.
-Consequently, organizations adopting passkeys see dramatic reductions in account takeovers and support costs related to password resets.
+Consequently, organizations adopting them see dramatic reductions in account takeovers and support costs related to password resets.
+Industry reports from the FIDO Alliance suggest that password-reset tickets routinely account for a large share of help-desk volume, so removing them has a direct operational payoff.

 Passkeys WebAuthn Authentication: Registration Flow